th0rn0/lanops-manager/README.md

 ### Docker-compose

 This method is intended to be run with docker-compose.
-It will create a full stack including database.
+It will create a full stack including database, load balancer & SSL Encryption.

 ```
 version: "3.4"